On phase transitions of the Potts model with three competing interactions on Cayley tree: Abstract

 \section{Abstract}

-In this paper we study phase transitions for the Potts model with four competing interactions (external field, the nearest neighbor, the second neighbors and triples of neighbors) on Cayley tree of order two.
+In the present paper we study a phase transition problem for the Potts model with three competing interactions, the nearest neighbors, the second neighbors and triples of neighbors and non-zero external field on Cayley tree of order two.
 We prove that for some parameter values of the model there is phase transition.
-We reduce the problem of describing limiting Gibbs measures to the problem of solving a system of nonlinear functional equations.
-We extend to the Potts model setting the results obtained by Ganikhodjaev and Rozikov \cite{GR} on phase transition for the Ising model.
+We reduce the problem of describing by limiting Gibbs measures to the problem of solving a system of nonlinear functional equations.
+We extend the results obtained by Ganikhodjaev and Rozikov [Math.
+Phys.
+Anal.
+Geom., 2009, \textbf{12}, No.~2, 141--156] on phase transition for the Ising model to the Potts model setting. \keywords phase transition, Potts model, competing interactions, Gibbs measure 05.50.+q, 64.60.-i, 64.60.De, 75.10.Hk